What are SBA Disaster Loans?

 The steps to apply are as follows:

-Step 1: See if the SBA declared your area a disaster.
+Step 1: See if the SBA has determined that your business is in a disaster-declared area.

 You may also be required to complete IRS Form 4506-T with your loan application.
 The form gives the SBA permission to access tax information about your company.